Princess Haya bint Hussein: Divorce and court proceedings

 On 15 April 2019, Princess Haya left Dubai with her children Sheikha Jalila and Sheikh Zayed to reside in the United Kingdom.
 The topic attracted immense media coverage all over the world.
 She was reported to have applied for asylum in Germany, and the British newspaper The Times reported that she had been escorted by a German diplomat to Germany.
 The Times reported that Sheikh Mohammed allegedly posted a poem on Instagram, in Arabic and English, accusing his wife of treachery and betrayal and also threatening her.

+Some British media coverage of the divorce proceedings reported allegations that Princess Haya had formed a relationship with a member of her security team.
+These allegations were not the subject of any finding by the High Court.